Nice to meet you! My name is Jenn and I am an artist, coach, facilitator and life- cycle celebrant.

 transforming despair and overwhelm into inspired, collaborative action."

 ~ Joanna Macy

-I am grateful to dwell on a small island in the Salish Sea upon the traditional unceded territories of the Tsartlip & WS'NEC (Saanich) nations, on what is now known as Mayne Island, BC, Canada.
-I work both in person and virtually in homes, gathering places, retreat centers and sacred spaces and travel as needed.
+I am grateful to dwell upon the traditional unceded territories of the W̱JOȽEȽP (Tsartlip) & W̱SÁNEĆ (Saanich) nations in the Salish Sea, on what is now known as Mayne Island, BC, Canada.
+I work in person and virtually in homes, gathering places, retreat centers and sacred spaces, and travel as needed.

 I feel blessed to share life with a wonderful fella, our 2 young children and am a proud caregiver, unschooler, and mamas circle host.